 IES ABROAD DIRECT ENROLLMENT - UNIVERSITY COLLEGE LONDON

 WINTER QUARTER - JUNIOR YEAR, CHEM E 326 and CHEM E 340

-Founded in 1826, University College London (UCL) is a high-ranking university centrally located in London.
-UCL is truly international in its makeup, with 34% of UCL students coming from outside the UK, attracted from nearly 140 countries around the globe.
-London is a leading global city, with strengths in the arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism and transport all contributing to its prominence.
+Founded in 1826, University College London (UCL) is a highly-ranked university centrally located in London.
+UCL is truly international in its makeup, with 34% of students coming from outside the UK, representing nearly 140 countries around the globe.
+London is a leading global city, with strengths in the arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism and transport.
 Students should enroll in CENG0004 and CENG0003 during the program in order to stay on track to graduate with a B.S.
 ChemE.